10 Most Popular Questions Every Student Has About Engineering

 Whether or not you need to be proficient in programming highly depends on which engineering discipline you’re pursuing.
 Electrical and electronic engineering, for instance, generally requires more programming knowledge than mechanical engineering.

-Start now#6.
+Explore Now >#6.
 Is engineering hard?

 Engineering has a reputation for being a tough and challenging programme.
 And we won’t deny it — studying engineering can be hard for some.